This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 tacked on to the foreface.
 The latter invites problems that breeders will have

-to cope with for generations after you have selected for the “cute button nose.”
+to cope with for generations after you have selected for the “cute little nose.”

-Chihuahua Nose color is sensibly described so do not expect or select for
+Chihuahua Nose color is sensibly described so do not select

 a dark nose on a light colored dog.
 To do so may force exhibitors to dye the